TNO/ChaProEV/README.md

 3. [Verlagen van lokale impact laden elektrisch vervoer: De waarde en haalbarheid van potentiële oplossingen, Charlotte Smit, Hein de Wilde, Richard Westerga, Omar Usmani, Sebastiaan Hers, TNO M12721, December 2022](https://energy.nl/wp-content/uploads/kip-local-impact-ev-charging-final-1.2.pdf) where a previous version of ChaProEV was used to identify and quantify potential solutions to potential local (i.e. neighbourhood/transformer level) issues due to a possible large-scale adoption of electric cars (with illustrative examples for neighbourhoods in ihe cities of Amsterdam and Lelystad).

 4. [TRADE-RES](https://traderes.eu/).
 A previous version of ChaProEV was used to generate reference charging profiles for a number of European countries, based on statistical differences per country.
-Results are in the [TARDE-RES scenario database](https://zenodo.org/records/10829706)
+Results are in the [TRADE-RES scenario database](https://zenodo.org/records/10829706)